devfemibadmus/webmedia/readme.md

 ## QuickOne

-Currently supports social media platforms, including TikTok, Facebook, YouTube, and Instagram.
-Intended to be a lightweight tool for studying website networks to identify leaked API request paths and occasionally using public APIs while analyzing website networks for potential API leaks.
+Just a test script clone [repo](https://devfemibadmus.blackstackhub.com/webmedia/) cd quickOne python app.py.
+Currently supports Tiktok and Instagram.
+Intended to be a lightweight tool for studying website networks to identify leaked request paths.

-### Leaked

-not gonna be public they are said to be gitignore

-### API url
+### API ?

+No API?
+Follow these steps to get yours:

+1. Star the original repo [https://devfemibadmus.blackstackhub.com/webmedia](https://devfemibadmus.blackstackhub.com/webmedia)
+2. Fork it
+3. Clone it
+4. Host it on any VPS

+Good, now you have yours.
+Below is a sample:

 ```http
 POST https://devfemibadmus.blackstackhub.com/webmedia/api
 Content-Type: application/json